lab-cosmo/chemiscope/paper/paper.md

 toolkits, including ASE [@ase-paper], MDAnalysis [@MDAnalysis], stk [@STK], and Chemfiles [@chemfiles].

-![Overview of Chemiscope 1.0 cross-platform architecture.
+![Overview of Chemiscope 1.0 cross-platform support.
 The Python API accepts structures from ASE, MDAnalysis, stk, and Chemfiles, along with user-defined properties and visualization settings.
 These inputs can be rendered as an interactive Jupyter widget, embedded in Streamlit applications, integrated into Sphinx documentation, or exported